risaco/ROCKSTAR/README.md

-# convo-to-connect
+# ROCKSTAR
-Slides for tech talk titled Networking Your Way to Your Next Job
+Slides for tech talk titled From Bootcamp to Rockstar